chaomonica/docs-tap/scst-scan/ivs-custom-samples.hbs.md

    - `serviceAccountNames` includes:
      - `scanner` is the service account that runs the scan.
 It must have read access to `image`.
      - `publisher` is the service account that uploads results.
 It must have write access to `scanResults.location`.
-4. Complete any scanner specific changes specified in the sample.
+4. Complete any scanner specific changes specified on the sample ImageVulnerabilityScan page.
 5. You can either incorporate your custom ImageVulnerabilityScan into a [ClusterImageTemplate](./clusterimagetemplates.hbs.md) or run a standalone scan using:

   ```console